henriquecouto/gs-calendar-sync/README.md

 ## Triggers
 To keep the calendars in sync you need to create 2 triggers that will run the script.

+In the triggers tab in your Google Apps Script project, create the first trigger to run `SyncPersonalToWork` and another to run `SyncWorkToPersonal`.

+You can select the options you prefer, but we recommend that you use the options as follows:
+> Select event source: `Time-driven` <br/>
+> Select type of time based trigger: `Minutes timer` <br/>
+> Select minute interval: `Every 10 minutes`

 ## Thanks
 This script is created based on [this gist file](https://gist.github.com/ttrahan/a88febc0538315b05346f4e3b35997f2).